Dushanbe: Climate

 Dushanbe features a Mediterranean climate (Köppen: Csa), with some humid continental climate influences (Köppen: Dsa) due to the nearby glaciers and mountain range.
 The city features hot summers and chilly winters.
 The climate is damper than other Central Asian capitals, with an average annual rainfall over 500 mm as moist air is funneled by the surrounding valley during the winter and spring.
-Winters are not as cold as north of the Gissar Range owing to the shielding of the city by mountains from extremely cold air from Siberia.
+Winters are not as cold as north of the Hisar Range owing to the shielding of the city by mountains from extremely cold air from Siberia.
 Snow occurs on an average of 25 days a year and cloudy days make up an average of 24 a year.
 However, precipitation in winter typically falls as rain and not snow.
 The surrounding mountains prohibit strong winds from entering the city, although there are consistent mild breezes.

 Winter in Dushanbe begins on 7 December and ends on 22 February; spring starts on 22 February and ends on 17 May.
 During springtime, cyclones and rain are at their highest along with thunderstorms and hail, which causes significant damage and occurs for around 3 days per year.
 Summer starts on 17 May and ends on 14 August, the best period for agriculture.
 Dry weather sets in during this, as evidenced by a sharp drop in precipitation during the summer.
 A warm and dry autumn begins on 14 August and ends on 7 December.